Io-x/zdocs/DatabaseManagementSystem.md

 15. Explain with appropriate examples `TWO` ways of restricting table data using SQL

-16. With the use of examples , explain the use of the following DCL commands in Oracle
+16. With the use of examples , explain the use of the following DCL commands in Oracle:

         i)  GRANT
         ii) REVOKE